eclipse-rcptt/rcptt-website/content/userguide/ecl/_index.md

 <ul>

-<li>The scripting language should be CLI-oriented, which means an end user (software engineers, testers, etc.)
-must be able to do virtually anything with Eclipse from a console window, for example, the same way as with the Unix shell.
+- The scripting language should be CLI-oriented, which means an end user (software engineers, testers, etc.) must be able to do virtually anything with Eclipse from a console window, for example, the same way as with the Unix shell.
 Here is a simple but actual ECL sample:
 <br><br>